The two RV Gypsies in Sumter, SC

 clean and the floor was very clean, so maybe the place is a bit on the

 new side.
 The bathrooms were also spotless.
-But they were one person
+But the bathrooms they were

-at a kind type of bathroom.
+one person at a time type.
 It was in the same parking lot as two other

 stores.
-If the two RV Gypsies lived near here, which they do not, they
+If Lee and Karen lived near here, which they do not, they would

-would eat here a lot, but Karen Duquette would bring her own medium
+eat here a lot, but Karen Duquette would bring her own medium hot sauce

 |